geoserver/geoserver-history/doc/en/user/source/tutorials/tomcat-jndi/tomcat-jndi.rst

 GeoServer setup
 ---------------

+The Oracle NG data store extension has to be installed first:

+* If this is a new install, unpack only the :file:`gt-jdbc-oracle-<version>.jar` file into :file:`WEB-INF/lib`, leaving out the JDBC driver (:file:`ojdbc14.jar`).
+* If the extension is already installed, the JDBC driver, :file:`ojdbc14.jar`, has to be removed from the GeoServer :file:`WEB-INF/lib` folder.
+Failing to do so will result in errors trying to read geometries from the database.

 To allow a web application reference to a JNDI resource its :file:`web.xml` file must be modified so that the reference is explicit.
 Following the above example, we have to modify :file:`{TOMCAT_HOME}/webapps/geoserver/WEB-INF/web.xml` and add at its very end the following declaration: